Webdevdata/fetcher/README.md

 Dependencies
 ------------

--   Python (Tested with 2.7)
+-   Python (tested with 2.7).
--   curl or wget (it will use curl in preference)
+-   curl or wget (it will use curl in preference).
--   zcat
 -   [python-magic](https://github.com/ahupp/python-magic), which also
     requires [libmagic](http://www.darwinsys.com/file/) (which you can
-    install via homebrew)
+    install via homebrew).
+The Debian "python-magic" package is not the same thing.
+For all users, we recommend the virtualenv-based approach, below.

 If you use [virtualenv](https://github.com/pypa/virtualenv), you can install the required Python package locally: